9-FS/nhentai_archivist/readme.md

     1. Go to https://www.whatismybrowser.com/detect/what-is-my-user-agent/ and copy your user agent into `./config/.env`.

 > [!NOTE]
-> If nhentai has "under attack" mode enabled, clearing the Cloudflare prompt and updating `CF_CLEARANCE` seem to be required daily.
+> If nHentai has "under attack" mode enabled, clearing the Cloudflare prompt and updating `CF_CLEARANCE` seem to be required daily.

 Further settings:

+- `DATABASE_URL`

+    This is the path to the SQLite database file.
+If you changed `DATABASE_URL`, confirm the database directory already exists.
+It is possible that it is not created automatically because the URL could point to a remote directory.
+The database file will and should be created automatically.

 - `NHENTAI_TAGS`